otaku-overclocks/osu-rank/README.md

-# osu!rank
+# osu!rank 4.2.0
 Small open-source utility to show your rank or compare two players without the need to open the website

 Requires you to use your own API key, available [here](http://osu.ppy.sh/p/api).
-Just fill in whatever name and website, it's automated)
+Just fill in whatever name and website, it's automated.

 Our discord server is located right [here](https://discord.gg/Uydavrp).
 Come and say hi (or drop some feedback)!